 Now, with that being said, there aren’t hard and fast rules for each season.
 Think of them more as erasable boundary lines to help you stay on track.

 High level, what is the winter brand season?

 The winter brand personality is highly driven, decisive, focused, and objective.
 They know how to get things done with a minimal amount of commotion.

-Photography style: The winter photography style is about high contrast and clean lines.
-Think luxurious and opulent items against a marble backdrop or bold pops of color against a plain white or black background.
+The winter photography style is about high contrast, dramatic aesthetic and clean lines.
+Think luxurious items against a marble backdrop or bold pops of color against a plain white or black background.

 All my best,

 For even more visual examples and inspiration, check out my winter personality Pinterest board.